pabloqpacin/Rustey/readme.md

 - ...
 - start computer_tries_guessing: looking good, main game loop good, now just the logic left
   - WIP: MEMORY MANAGEMENT
+- complete CTG.
+I should have a review because I'm not sure about the datatypes/pointers (boxes or not)
+  - also input 0 for `high_s` panics!